Ahmed-Ez/Insta-Chat-App/README.md

 ## Documentation
-I created a simple Postman collection and documentation to make it easier to try the Application out, It's attached in the link below
+I created a simple Postman collection and documentation to make it easier to try the Application out, You can see endpoints documentation and download the collection it self, It's attached in the link below

 ```
 https://documenter.getpostman.com/view/20503975/Uz5GowKg